-The University of the Virgin Islands is a four-year, liberal arts, coeducational, multi-cultural institution that welcomes applicants, without regard to race, color or creed, to participate in a sound educational experience.
+The University of the Virgin Islands is a public, liberal arts-based, coeducational, multi-cultural Masters II university that welcomes applicants, without regard to race, color or creed, to participate in a sound educational experience.

 To be matriculated at the University of the Virgin Islands, a candidate must have graduated from high school or have achieved the equivalent of high school graduation.